apache/spark/README.md

     library(devtools)
     install_github("amplab-extras/SparkR-pkg", subdir="pkg")

+SparkR by default uses Apache Spark 1.1.0.
+You can switch to a different Spark version by setting the environment variable `SPARK_VERSION`.
+For example, to use Apache Spark 1.2.0, you can run

+    SPARK_VERSION=1.2.0 ./install-dev.sh

 SparkR by default links to Hadoop 1.0.4.
 To use SparkR with other Hadoop versions, you will need to rebuild SparkR with the same version that [Spark is